CoreSync-Labs/web103_finalproject/README.md

 Designed and developed by: Adrian Ricketts, Abby Wambach, Anthony Zhou

-🔗 Link to deployed app: pending
+🔗 Link to deployed app: https://coresync.you

 ## About